Job summary 1

 Job summary 4

-Under general direction, an Administrative Secretary coordinates, monitors and supports various areas of responsibility in the department to include but not limited to scheduling, communication and organization.
+Under general direction, an Administrative Secretary coordinates, monitors, and supports various areas of responsibility in the department including but not limited to scheduling, communication, and organization.
 Serves as liaison between the Department Director and parents, community, school staff, and school and district administration in all clerical matters.

 Duties & Responsibilities 4